hazelcast/hazelcast-jet/site/docs/tutorials/cdc.md

 description: How to monitor Change Data Capture data from a MySQL database in Jet.
 ---

+**Change data capture** refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.

-As we've seen in the [CDC section of our Sources and Sinks guide](../api/sources-sinks.md#cdc) of our, change data capture is especially important to Jet, because it allows for the **integration with legacy systems**.
+Change Data Capture is especially important to Jet, because it allows for the **streaming of changes from databases**, which can be efficiently processed by Jet.
+One consequence of this is also simplified integration with legacy systems.

+Implementation of CDC in Jet is based on [Debezium](https://debezium.io/), which is an open source distributed platform for change data capture.

 Let's see an example, how to process change events from a MySQL database in Jet.